 The California Public Employees' Pension Reform Act of 2013 ("PEPRA") established new benefit formulas, final compensation period, and contribution requirements for "new" employees (generally those first hired into a CalPERS-covered position on or after January 1, 2013).
-In accordance with Government Code section 7522.30(b), "new members ... shall have an initial contribution rate of at least 50% of the normal cost rate."
-The normal cost rate for the plan is dependent on the benefit levels, actuarial assumptions, and demographics of the plan, particularly members' entryage into the plan.
+In accordance with Government Code Section 7522.30(b), "new members ... shall have an initial contribution rate of at least 50% of the normal cost rate."
+The normal cost rate for the plan is dependent on the benefit levels, actuarial assumptions, and demographics of the plan, particularly members' entry into the plan.
 Should the total normal cost rate of the plan change by more than 1% from the base total normal cost rate established for the plan, the new member rate shall be 50% of the new normal cost rate rounded to the nearest quarter percent.

-The table below shows the determination of the PEPRA member contribution rates effective July 1, 2025, based on 50% of the total normal cost rate for each respective plan as of the June 30, 2023, valuation.
+The table below shows the determination of the PEPRA member contribution rates effective July 1, 2026, based on 50% of the total normal cost rate for each respective rate plan as of the June 30, 2024, valuation.

-Plan Identifier Benefit Group Name Basis for Current Rate Rates Effective July 1, 2025 Total Normal Cost Member Rate Total Normal Cost Change Change Needed Member Rate 27442 Miscellaneous PEPRA Level 15.590% 7.75% 15.94% 0.350% No 7.75%
+Rate Plan Identifier Benefit Group Name Basis for Current Rate Rates Effective July 1, 2026 Total Normal Cost Member Rate Total Normal Cost Change in Normal Cost Adj.
+Needed Member Rate 27442 Miscellaneous PEPRA Level 15.590% 7.75% 16.24% 0.650% No 7.75%